 Leave to remain (visa) application process

-It is the responsibility of the migrant to complete the leave to remain application form, although the Work Permits Desk can offer guidance on this.
-It is essential to ensure that the migrant has signed the declaration page.
+It is the responsibility of the applicant to complete the online leave to remain application form, although the Staff Immigration Team can offer guidance on this.
+The online application system is intuitive and only asks for the required information applicable to the application being made.

-The Work Permits Desk will, where possible, check Tier 2 leave to remain visa applications from in-country applicants (and from their dependants, where applicable) and submit these to the UK Border Agency on behalf of the migrant.
+The Staff Immigration Team will, where possible, check .pdf summaries of draft Tier 2 leave to remain visa applications from in-country applicants (and from their dependants, where applicable) before the visa fees are paid and the application(s) submitted.
+An application cannot be amended after the visa fees have been paid and the application submitted.

-Please note that the Work Permits Desk cannot guarantee the successful outcome of any leave to remain application since this decision is made by the UK Border Agency and not by the University.
+Please note that the Staff Immigration Team cannot guarantee the successful outcome of any leave to remain application since this decision is made by the Home Office and not by the University.

-Where possible, departments and colleges are advised to submit leave to remain visa applications to the Work Permits Desk no later than 8 weeks before the migrant's visa is due to expire (for 'extension' applicants), or no later than 8 weeks before they are due to commence their new post (for 'initial' applicants), to allow sufficient time for the application to be checked, issues resolved, and submitted to the UK Border Agency.
+Where possible, the .pdf of the draft online leave to remain visa application should be submitted to the Staff Immigration Team for checking no later than 8 weeks before the applicant's visa is due to expire (for 'extension' applicants), or no later than 8 weeks before they are due to commence their new post (for 'initial' applicants), to allow sufficient time for the draft application to be checked, issues resolved, and for the applicant to then submit the application and original supporting documents to the Home Office.

-The Work Permits Desk cannot guarantee to be able to check any leave to remain applications received later than three working days before the migrant's visa is due to expire.
-In such circumstances, the Work Permits Desk will, where possible, submit the application to the UK Border Agency as it is received.
+The Staff Immigration Team cannot guarantee to be able to check any .pdf draft leave to remain applications received later than three working days before the applicant's visa is due to expire.
+In such circumstances, the Staff Immigration Team will, where possible, work with the applicant to ensure all is in order with the application and supporting documents before they are submitted to the Home Office.

 - currently on a Tier 2 or old-style work visa sponsored by another organisation